aravind-sadharani/chandraveena/src/blog/music-values/index.md

 ## Empathy and Compassion

 Empathy and Compassion are often perceived as weak emotions in the Corporate world, and other places.
 I was taught “Manavta” or Humanity is the core essence of our being.
-We need more of it today than ever before.
-Empathy is feeling for the fellow employee / team member, and compassion is the willingness to act on Empathy.
-Everyone’ life story is different, bit of an effort in understanding the other person goes a long way.
+Empathy is feeling for a fellow employee / team member / human being, and compassion is the willingness to act on Empathy.
+Everyone’ life story is different, but of an effort in understanding the other person goes a long way.

 Decades of working with music has created a sensitivity to empathy.
 After all music is that which evokes emotions.
 Being empathetic and compassionate builds trust and loyalty, which in turn results in optimal performance.

 ## Creative thinking